The PushCheck Blog

 Every fitness app we tried solved the wrong problem.
 They counted reps with the camera, generated 12-week training plans, and sent us motivational quotes.
 None of them answered the only question that kept the challenge alive: did my friends do their push-ups today?

 So we built a push-up accountability app that does exactly one thing.
 You check in, your friends see it, and the leaderboard tells the truth.
 No AI rep counting.
 No workout programs.
-No premium tier.
+No subscriptions.
 Just visibility, streaks, and the mild social terror of your name sitting at the bottom of the board.

 It turns out that's enough.
 Social pressure beats willpower every time.